Overview

 Time iterables

-Another way of specifying a time interval when loading data is to use an iterable of TimeScalars as the time_or_interval parameter.
-This can be especially useful when you want to use the output of a previous call to load as the input for another call.
-Check out the example below to see how this can be done.
+You can specify a time interval by using an iterable of TimeScalars as the time_or_interval parameter.
+This is especially useful when you want to use the output of a previous load call as input for another load.
+Here’s how that works.

 Output